Northern Health leads B.C. in licencing infractions for long-term care facilities - Burns Lake Lakes District News

 Provincially, it’s 311 per cent higher than B.C.’s average of 38.4 infractions.

-The findings come from the Office of the Seniors Advocate quick fact directory, an annual report that provides information on all publicly funded long-term care homes in B.C.
+The findings come from the Office of the Seniors Advocate (OSA) Quick Facts Directory (QFD), an annual report that provides information on all publicly funded long-term care homes in British Columbia.

+In Burns Lake, The Pines nursing home performs better than the provincial averages in some areas, according to the QFD.

+The Quick Facts report for October 2019 lists zero incidents in 2018/2019 for such problems as “abuse/neglect”, “food or other poisoning”, “medication error with adverse event” and “missing or wandering person.”

 Long-term care facilities in B.C. are regulated and licensed under the Community Care and Assisted Living Act or the Hospital Act, regardless of funding.
 The Health Authority Community Care Facility Licensing programs issue licences and conduct inspections to ensure facilities are providing safe care to residents.